superlearnco/xam/POLAR_SETUP.md

 // When user performs an action that costs credits: await useCredits({
-  amount: 10, // Cost in credits/units
+  amount: 10, // Cost in credits
-  meterId: "your_meter_id", // Required for pay-as-you-go
   description: "API call made",
 });
 ```